Student performance analysis of virtual introductory calculus-based physics class: Results and Discussion

 \subsection{Analysis of student performance with final class grades}

-Figure~\ref{fig2}(\textit{a} and \textit{b}) shows the end of the semester analysis of percentage of students (P.S.) who got below 70\% (including grades of W - withdrawal, F - less than 60\% and D between 60\% and 70\%).
-Figure~\ref{fig2}(\textit{a}) shows total percentage of students with below 70\%.
+Figure~\ref{fig2}(\textit{a} and \textit{b}) show the analysis based on end of the semester class grades: the percentage of students (P.S.) who received below 70\% (including grades of W - withdrawal, F - less than 60\%, and D - between 60\% and 70\%).
+Figure~\ref{fig2}(\textit{a}) shows total percentage of students below 70\% of the score.
 SP21 (virtual-synchronous) semester shows better student performance compared to the previous two semesters (FA19 - in-person and FA20 - virtual synchronous).
-The percent of students difference (P.S.D) with lower than 70\% between two semesters can be seen in figure~\ref{fig2}(\textit{b}).
-It shows that the failure percentage dropped by 20\% in SP21 when compared to the previous two semesters (FA19 and FA20).
-There is no difference between FA19 (in-person) and FA20 (virtual-synchronous).
-It is clear that the student's performance enhances significantly in the SP21 semester.
-This shows that something specific affects student performance in the SP21 semester.
-As confirmed with the analysis in figure~\ref{fig1} and the reason for better student performance in SP21 is the type of mid-semester assessments.
+The percentage of students' difference (P.S.D) with lower than 70\% between two semesters can be seen in figure~\ref{fig2}(\textit{b}).
+It shows that the failure percentage has been dropped by 20\% in SP21 when compares to the previous two semesters (FA19 and FA20) but, there is no difference between FA19 (in-person) and FA20 (virtual-synchronous).
+It shows that the student's performance enhances significantly in the SP21 semester.
+As shown with the analysis in figure~\ref{fig1}, the reason for better student performance in the SP21 is the type of mid-semester assessments.